haggerty/wd/README.md

 wd409 is code the builds in the sPHENIX environment to take a "prdf" (PHENIX Raw Data Format) file and convert it to a ROOT TTree (W) for the "new" ADC system being developed at Columbia University for the sPHENIX electromagnetic and hadronic calorimeters

-The macros directoy contains analysis code that was to analyze W TTree's taken in the HCAL lab at BNL.
+The macros directory contains analysis code that was to analyze W TTree's taken in the HCAL lab at BNL.